-When services are requested, the County will provide the Contractor with a description of the project scope of work, including information on functions, space requirements, special features, aesthetic requirements and authorized square footage and a "Design-Not-to-Exceed Construction Budget", for use by the Contractor during the development of the requested Task Order.
+The County will provide the Contractor with a description of the project scope of work, including information on functions, space requirements, special features, aesthetic requirements and authorized square footage, and a "Design-Not-to-Exceed" construction budget.

 The Contractor will submit a cost estimate with each design phase submittal.
 If any such cost estimate indicates a potential problem in securing a bid within the County's construction budget, the Contractor will notify the County within five business days of the issue becoming apparent and will, at no additional cost to the County, work with the County to redefine the design concepts (such as space, project size, utilization, building efficiencies and materials of construction) so that the estimated cost of construction does not exceed the construction budget.